redpen-cc/redpen-doc/source/validator.rst

 SentenceLength
 ~~~~~~~~~~~~~~~~~

-SentenceLength validator checks the length of sentences in input doucment.
-If the length of the sentence is over the specified maximum length, the validator returns the warning.
+SentenceLength validator checks the length of sentences in the input document.
+If the length of the sentence is greater than the specified maximum length, the validator generates a warning.

 .. table::